GraphQL-Training/lightweight-graphql-react/slides.md

 }
 ```

+???
+The issue with this query though is that we'd have to issue a different
+(dynamic) query for each individual user profile we wished to see.

+**Instead** we can use GraphQL variables, similar to parameters in SQL queries, to extract these non-static arguments from the query string.

+--

 **Variables** (if any) are specified after the query name, and are referenced in
 the field arguments.

 ???
-The issue with this query though is that we'd have to issue a different
-(dynamic) query for each individual user profile we wished to see.

-**Instead** we can use GraphQL variables, similar to parameters in SQL queries, to extract these arguments into a separate concern.
+??

+← ...

+??

 Because GraphQL is strongly typed, the type of the variable must be specified.

-Similar to prepared statements in SQL.

 ---
 class: has-code